Guercino: Exhibitions

 A groundbreaking exhibition held at the Archiginnasio of Bologna in 1968 provided the most complete panorama of Guercino's work to date, including paintings from the later parts of his career after the death of Pope Gregory XV, which had previously attracted relatively little attention.
 For the fourth centenary of the artist's birth in 1991, an expanded exhibition was organized by the Pinacoteca Nazionale di Bologna in conjunction with the Schirn Kunsthalle Frankfurt and the National Gallery of Art, Washington.
 Both these exhibitions were curated by Guercino's biggest modern champion, Denis Mahon, who was responsible for their catalogues.
 In 2011–2012, a large exhibition was displayed at Palazzo Barberini in Rome, dedicated to the memory of Mahon, who had recently died.
 An exhibition displayed at the National Museum, Warsaw in 2013–2014 offered another extensive presentation of the artist's work.
-In 2019-2010 the Morgan Library & Museum held of an exhibit of his drawings titled, Guercino: Virtuoso Draftsman.
-A catalog was published in conjunction with the exhibit.
+In 2019–2010 the Morgan Library & Museum held of an exhibit of his drawings titled, Guercino: Virtuoso Draftsman.
+A catalogue was published in conjunction with the exhibit.